Miami Hurricanes football: Winning streaks

 Miami has two of the longest winning streaks in NCAA Division I history.
 From 2000 to 2003, Miami won 34 consecutive games, tying for sixth all-time, although it is the longest since 1957.
 The streak started on September 23, 2000, with a 47–10 victory at West Virginia and ended on January 3, 2003, with a 31–24 double overtime loss to Ohio State in the 2003 Fiesta Bowl.
 Miami also won 29 straight games from October 27, 1990, to January 1, 1993, good for 13th on the all-time list.
 That streak was snapped when the top-ranked Hurricanes were upset by second-ranked Alabama, 34–13 in the 1993 Sugar Bowl.

 Miami owns the record for the longest home winning streak in NCAA history, winning 58 straight games at the Orange Bowl.
 The record streak began with a 38–0 shutout victory over Cincinnati on October 12, 1985, and ended with a 38–20 loss to Washington on September 24, 1994.
 The 58 game streak includes three Orange Bowl victories where Miami was the away team because of the Orange Bowl's tie to the Big Eight Conference.

 In addition to its own lengthy winning streaks, Miami has snapped four streaks of 20 games or more in its history.
 The only other school to snap four winning streaks of 20 or more games is Princeton.
 In the 1984 Orange Bowl, Miami ended top-ranked Nebraska's 22-game winning streak and won its first national championship with a 31–30 victory.
 The Hurricanes halted top-ranked Oklahoma's 20-game streak and won their second national championship when they defeated the Sooners, 20–14, in the 1988 Orange Bowl.
 The Hurricanes ended top-ranked Notre Dame's 23-game winning streak with a 27–10 win on November 25, 1989.
 Miami also ended the 20-game winning streak of UCLA when Miami defeated the third-ranked Bruins 49–45 on December 5, 1998.

 Wins versus AP Number 1

-Miami has nine wins against AP Number 1 ranked teams, which is tied with Alabama for the most all-time in college football.
+Miami has nine wins against AP Number 1 ranked teams, which is second to Alabama for the most all-time in college football.
 Overall, Miami is 9–10 against AP Number 1 teams, with the most recent win against Florida State in 2000.
 Rankings below are all from the Associated Press (AP), and games listed are when Miami's opponent was the Number 1 team.